 - Yet, 84% say they prefer in-person meetings

 - For every dollar companies invest in business travel, the company receives a value of $12.50

 When asked why they prefer in-person meetings, respondents said‚

 - 77% ability to read body language and facial expressions

 - 75% more social interaction, ability to bond with co-workers/clients

 - 49% allow for more complex thinking

 Our best clients tend to be the ones we see most frequently, face to face.
-A personal handshake, sharing a cup of coffee with and face-to-face conversation develops more long-term business than any virtual meeting, email or phone call ever could.
+A personal handshake, sharing a cup of coffee, and face-to-face conversation develop more long-term business than any virtual meeting, email or phone call ever could.
 When we are personally engaged and sharing a moment with a prospect or client, we are developing a friendship/relationship.
 We are no longer just vendors, or suppliers.
 We become the people who can help their business, and who bring value.
 By train, plane or automobile, we need to stay in front of our customers.
-It will be a key competitive advantage…if not for us, then for our competitors.
+It will be a key competitive advantage‚ if not for us, then for our competitors.